 Prior to joining Hot Studio, Matthew was Principal, Brand Experience at Continuum, a global innovation consultancy.
 At Continuum Matthew worked on Experience Strategies for a diverse range of clients such as Harvard Business Review, Sprint Nextel, CVS/Pharmacy, Pfizer, The Center for Creative Leadership, Sunbeam and InterContinental Hotels.
 He’s...
 Read More.

 Tantek Çelik is a well known open web standards advocate and innovator.
 He is a founder and community leader of GMPG and microformats.org, participates in the World Wide Consortium (W3C) CSS and HTML Working Groups, and works with numerous clients, such as Mozilla and Revision3, on web standards leadership and HTML5 upgrades.
 He is the author of HTML5 Now: A Step-By-Step Tutorial for Getting Started Today (New Riders: 2010).

 Previously he was Chief Technologist at Technorati, where he led the design and development of new standards and technologies and before that he was a representative to the W3C for Microsoft, where he also helped lead the development of the award-winning Internet Explorer for Macintosh.
-Tantek lives...
+Tantek lives in San Francisco,...
 Read More.

 Kenyatta Cheese researches and fosters media culture and technology.
 He is probably best known for co-creating the web series and internet meme database Know Your Meme, often cited as the go to resource for understanding web culture.
 Kenyatta is often called upon to comment on the state and meaning of internet culture by the likes of NPR, MSNBC, The New York Times, and the parents of close friends.
 In previous iterations he has worked with the Eyebeam Center for Art and Technology, Manhattan Neighborhood Network, and the online television network Rocketboom.